ABC Children's Eye Specialists

 Tear duct obstruction affects around 5% of infants, causing tears to well up and overflow onto their eyelids, eyelashes, and cheeks.
-If your baby’s eyelids look swollen or they have crusty eyelids or lashes, contact the team of pediatric ophthalmologists and optometrists at ABC Children’s Eye Specialists in Phoenix and Mesa, Arizona.
+If your baby’s eyelids look swollen or they have crusty eyelids or lashes, contact the team of pediatric ophthalmologists and optometrists at ABC Children’s Eye Specialists in Phoenix, Avondale, and Mesa, Arizona.
 The team diagnoses tear duct obstruction and provide customized services to remove the blockage and protect your child’s eye health.
 Call or schedule an appointment online today.

 Your body continually produces tears to wash away debris and moisturize your eyes.
 In most cases, your tears drain through small openings in the corners of your eyes into your nose through the nasolacrimal ducts.